What are Smart Whiteboards & How Do They Work? | Vibe

 Often, bad handwriting is the result of poor spacing.
 Standard whiteboards would quickly fill up with ideas and diagrams, limiting the space available for new ideas.

-Fortunately, most smart boards are great at handwriting recognition and take someone’s scribbles and convert them to a readable font.
+Fortunately, most smart whiteboards are great at handwriting recognition and take someone’s scribbles and convert them to a readable font.

-If your smart board has an infinite canvas, it can help eliminate the old whiteboard habit by some facilitators of cramming letters together to save space.
+If your smart whiteboard has an infinite canvas, it can help eliminate the old whiteboard habit by some facilitators of cramming letters together to save space.

 Use the entire canvas to make the most of your whiteboarding session.